 "I agree with my colleagues that people's willingness to cross the border has decreased a great deal.
 However, prior to the barbed wire fence and deployment of Pakistani troops along the frontier local residents used travel to that side of the border region where they would participate in wedding parties and funeral ceremonies of their relatives and friends.
 We are Afghans who do not want their women to mistreated in Pakistan by its police, militia and army because this is dishonor and disgrace."
-[FGD3, Male, 33 years old, Doctor, Dand Patan]
+[FGD3, F7, Male, 33, Pashtun, 17 Years, Doctor, Dand Patan]